Toffee made from saltine crackers. Aka “Christmas Crack” – this stuff disappears!

 So, what on earth is this stuff?

 A bubbly toffee syrup poured over a single layer of saltine crackers, topped with peanut butter (oh yeah) and melted chocolate (YES!), covered with crushed M&Ms & sprinkles, chilled to sweet & salty perfection and broken into dozens of sticky pieces.
+This toffee been known as “Christmas Crack” because as you can imagine, it’s quite addicting!

 I first had this toffee a few years ago when a coworker brought it in for a holiday potluck.
 I was definitely hesitant to try it when I learned that crackers are the base layer.
 Never one to pass up a sweet & salty treat, I had my first bite and was in sticky toffee bliss.
 It’s completely irresistible – the chewy toffee sticks to your teeth and the salty crunchy saltines provide the most wonderful contrast to the sugar and chocolate.